 There is an earth triad of Cerulean Chromium, Indian Red and Goethite.
 This is a gorgeous triad to explore, perhaps with Raw Umber and Burnt Sienna as well as these will harmonize beautifully.

-The book contains two color wheels and 49 color charts.
+To fully demonstrate the mixing possibilities of this set, I created a reference book called The Ultimate Mixing Palette: a World of Colours, which contains two color wheels and 49 color charts.
 The charts show every two-color combination (105 mixes) and 92 of the most useful three-color mixing combinations.
 It includes approximately 7610 mixed hues!
 The charts are indexed with visual index charts and cross-referenced, with additional notes on color mixes, useful convenience mixes and uses for various mixes added.
-Every chart has been carefully hand-painted using a 1/4″ flat brush onto watercolor paper, and then professionally photographed with a large format camera, color matched and cleaned up by Fine Art Imaging, ready for printing.
+Every chart has been carefully hand-painted using a 1/4″ flat brush onto watercolor paper, and then professionally photographed with a large format camera, color matched and ready for printing.
 The charts are labelled and numbered for convenient cross-referencing.

 This is Chart 4, showing the mixing possibilities of the three yellows – Hansa Medium Yellow, Quinacridone Gold and the earth yellow Goethite, mixed with Cerulean Chromium and Ultramarine.
 This is just one page of the many greens that can be created with this palette.

 There are other triads that can be explored that do not contain a red, yellow and blue but will create wonderful color harmony in a painting, such as Quinacridone Rose with Phthalo Blue and Phthalo Green.
-All these and more can be found in the book.
-They will also feature in a future book and perhaps in future posts here.

-For those wanting just 12 colors to fit into a particular palette, Buff Titanium, Raw Umber and Jane’s Grey could be removed, leaving a wonderful range of bright mixing colors, or keep Jane’s Grey for convenience and remove Indian Red since the hue can be mixed with other colors in the palette.
+For those wanting just 12 colors to fit into a particular palette tray, Buff Titanium, Raw Umber and Jane’s Grey could be removed, leaving a wonderful range of bright mixing colors, or keep Jane’s Grey for convenience and remove Indian Red since the hue can be mixed with other colors in the palette.

 Another alternative is to keep Buff Titanium, which I love using for beaches and sandstone, and use a single cool red, Carmine, instead of the cool pair Pyrrol Crimson and Quinacridone Rose, or just use Quinacridone Rose as the cool red.
 Note though that a smaller set will be a compromise over the full Ultimate Mixing Palette, so you’ll have to do more mixing.